source("common/functions.r",chdir=TRUE)

 This argument takes a list with the specifications of the GARCH model.
 Its most important components are:

-• model: Specify the type of model, currently implemented models are “sGARCH”, “fGARCH”, “eGARCH”, “gjrGARCH”, “apARCH” and “iGARCH” and “csGARCH”
+model: Specify the type of model.
+Currently implemented models are “sGARCH”, “fGARCH”, “eGARCH”, “gjrGARCH”, “apARCH”, “iGARCH”, and “csGARCH”garchOrder: Specify the ARCH(q) and GARCH(p) orders

 The garchOrder in variance.model will be set as c(1,0).
 Note that even if we only have one component, we need to put it inside a list.